australia outback

 Explore the secrets of Outback Queensland

 Do you believe in ghostly phenomena?
-In Boulia, and in the vast shire of the same name, you can experience, and if you are lucky solve, the mystery of the ancient, eerie Min Min Light.
+In Boulia, and in surrounding areas, you can experience, and if you are lucky solve, the mystery of the ancient, eerie Min Min Light.

 Each of the small towns has its own character, history and little secrets.
 Sometimes, these secrets are a little spooky.

 The Stone House Museum was the home of the Jones family.
 Being one of the first homes in the area it is listed by the National Trust.
-Aboriginal artefacts, wagons and machinery, and some fossils of the area are on display.
+Aboriginal artefacts, wagons and machinery, and some fossils of the area are on display at the Boulia Heritage Complex.
 A baby Icthyosaur skull found south of the town is now the pride of the museum.

 Min Min encounter